FrodoAlaska/Freya/README.md

 ## Simple Example

-Below is a example of the Freya Engine being used.
+Below is a simple example of the Freya Engine being used.

 ```c++
 #include <freya.h>